webpy/webpy.github.com/index.md

    [z]: http://sysinternals.xykra.org

-## <a style="color:gray" href="http://www.buzzle.fr" title="Citation, les citations de nos amis people et de la politique">Buzz</a>

 "[web.py inspired the] web framework we use at FriendFeed [and] the webapp framework that ships with App Engine..."
- - [Brett Taylor](http://bret.appspot.com/entry/experimenting-google-app-engine), co-founder of FriendFeed and original tech lead on <a style="color:gray" href="http://www.goo-goo-gle-gle.com/" title="Google Pagerank, référencement, credits, referencement, rapidement, rapide" alt="Google Pagerank, référencement, credits, referencement, rapidement, rapide">Google</a> App Engine
+ - [Brett Taylor](http://bret.appspot.com/entry/experimenting-google-app-engine), co-founder of FriendFeed and original tech lead on Google App Engine

 "In the ecosystem of web frameworks, something needs to occupy the 'small, light and fast' niche. web.py is it."
 - Lloyd Dalton, [colr.org](http://colr.org)